Krosus87/Account-Service-Demo/README.md

 # Description

 The application offers basic functionality such as:
-* API endpoints
+* API Endpoints
 * Authentication
 * Authorization
-* Persistant database.
+* Persistant Database.

 # Installation